Our books and manuscript collection contains over 4,500 rare and early editions of works by women writers in the period 1660 – 1860.

 Accommodation

-There are a number of local hotels and B&Bs in Alton for researchers wanting to spend a few days in the Reading Room.
-We recommend Riversdown House for scholars wanting a peaceful environment nearby, and you can find out more about staying at Riversdown here.
+On-site accommodation is now available at times throughout the year via Airbnb.
+There are also a number of local hotels and B&Bs in Alton.
+We recommend Riversdown House for researchers wanting a peaceful environment nearby: you can find out more about staying at Riversdown here.